Mairaaj14/Responsiveness/README.md

 # Responsiveness Basic Porfolio ✌🏽
 # Welcome
-In this project we're going to be building a responsive basic portfolio with a stylesheet.
-Using the ` @media screen ` tags with the `max-width s: 980px, 768px and 640px.`
+In this project we're going to be building a responsive basic portfolio that will be styled using our own `style.css.` Using the ` @media screen ` tags with the `max-width s: 980px, 768px and 640px.`

 ## Overview